 No single adaptation intervention comprehensively addresses coastal risks and enables CRD.
-An adaptation pathways approach can facilitate long-term thinking, foresee maladaptive consequences and lock-ins, and address dynamic risk in the face of relentless and potentially high SLR; and frame adaptation as a series of manageable steps over time (Cross-Chapter Box DEEP in Chapter 17; Figure CCP2.4; Haasnoot et al.
+An adaptation-pathways approach can facilitate long-term thinking, foresee maladaptive consequences and lock-ins, and address dynamic risk in the face of relentless and potentially high SLR; it can also frame adaptation as a series of manageable steps over time (Cross-Chapter Box DEEP in Chapter 17; Figure CCP2.4; Haasnoot et al., 2019).
+A portfolio of hard, soft and nature-based interventions can be used to implement strategies to protect, accommodate, retreat and advance, individually or in combination.

-- (2019)).
-A portfolio of hard, soft and nature-based interventions can be used to implement strategies to - protect, accommodate, retreat, and advance, individually or in combination.
-2 - 3 The strategy, and portfolio of interventions, can be adjusted in response to new information about SLR and 4 - other climate risks according to economic, environmental, social, institutional, technical or other objectives.
-5 - In cases of rapid SLR, it may be necessary to implement a short-term protection strategy to buy time to 6 implement more transformative and enduring strategies (high confidence) (Du et al., 2020; Lawrence et al., 7 - 2020; Morris et al., 2020; Haasnoot et al., 2021a).
-There is high agreement that combining and sequencing 8 - adaptation interventions can reduce risk over time (Du et al., 2020; Morris et al., 2020).
-Phasing 9 - interventions can help to spread costs and minimise regret (de Ruig et al., 2019), provided that options are 10 - kept open to adjust to changing conditions (Buurman and Babovic, 2016; Haasnoot et al., 2019; Hall et al., 11 2019). - 12 13 14
+The strategy and the portfolio of interventions can be adjusted in response to new information about SLR and other climate risks according to economic, environmental, social, institutional, technical or other objectives.
+In cases of rapid SLR, it may be necessary to implement a short-term protection strategy to buy time to implement more transformative and enduring strategies (high confidence; Du et al., 2020; Lawrence et al., 2020; Morris et al., 2020; Haasnoot et al., 2021a).
+There is high agreement that combining and sequencing adaptation interventions can reduce risk over time (Du et al., 2020; Morris et al., 2020).
+Phasing interventions can help to spread costs and minimise regret (de Ruig et al., 2019), provided options are kept open to adjust to changing conditions (Buurman and Babovic, 2016; Haasnoot et al., 2019; Hall et al., 2019).

 Many megacities plan to continue a protection strategy (Table SMCCP2.1).
-This becomes increasingly costly, institutionally challenging, and requires space possibly facilitated through local relocation.
+This becomes increasingly costly, institutionally challenging and requires space, possibly facilitated through local relocation.
 There is high agreement that many C&S are locked-in to a self-reinforcing pathway: coastal defences have a long lifetime and attract people and assets that require further protection (Gralepois et al., 2016; Bubeck et al., 2017; Welch et al., 2017; Di Baldassarre et al., 2018; Jongman, 2018).
-Transitioning to alternative pathways may involve major transfer and sunk costs (e.g., Gralepois et al. (2016)), but these may prove to be less costly in the long-term.
-Because of considerable inertia in the built form of cities, such transitions are more likely to be successful and aligned with societal goals if embedded early into C&S planning and development processes that enable transformational change and CRD (Sections 6.4.8; 11.7; 13.11; Box 18.1;

-- 22 Ürge-Vorsatz et al., 2018; Siders 2019b).
-23 - 24
+Transitioning to alternative pathways may involve major transfer and sunk costs (e.g., Gralepois et al., 2016), but these may prove to be less costly in the long term.
+Because of considerable inertia in the built form of cities, such transitions have a greater chance of success and alignment with societal goals if embedded early into C&S planning and development processes that enable transformational change and CRD (Sections 6.4.8; 11.7; 13.11; Box 18.1; Ürge-Vorsatz et al., 2018; Siders 2019b).

-In islands, hybrid options of nature-based (where space and environmental conditions allow) and protect 25 measures (on wealthy, already densely populated islands) could reduce risk for low SLR in the next few 26 decades (Section 15.5).
+In islands, hybrid options of nature-based (where space and environmental conditions allow) and protection measures (on wealthy, already densely populated islands) could reduce risk for low SLR in the next few decades (Section 15.5).
 Where feasible, retreat is a compelling option to reduce risk (Figure CCP2.4).
-With 27 higher rates and levels of SLR in the medium- to long-term, financial, governance and material barriers may 28 differentiate resource-rich islands and more rural islands, leading to a dichotomy between which islands

-- 29 30 retreat or can rely on protection for a period of time.
+With higher rates and levels of SLR in the medium to long term, financial, governance and material barriers may differentiate resource-rich and more rural islands, leading to a dichotomy between which islands retreat or can rely on protection for a period of time.

-- 31

-- 32